itsalfredakku/rxops-uikit/docs/archive/QUANTUM_SAFE_CRYPTO_UTILITIES.md

 ## 🎯 Overview

-Client-side quantum-safe cryptographic utilities for the RxOps UI Kit.
+Client-side quantum-safe cryptographic utilities for the RxOpsKit.
 This provides secure encryption capabilities for frontend applications including user, provider, and team portals.

 ## 📋 Implementation Scope